 Don’t you ever get lonely?

-I’m no longer traveling solo and that makes a big difference.
-But for the 3.5 years that I was on my own, my answer was this: Certainly I got lonely sometimes.
+Certainly, I get lonely sometimes.
 But I was much lonelier living full-time in Denver than I have been on the road.
 Because loneliness isn’t about staying in one place.
 It’s about connection.

 Is it safe for women to travel alone?

 Absolutely.
 Most of the places I travel in (Switzerland, Belgium, Germany, even Mexico and Costa Rica) have lower violent crime rates than major US cities (Miami, Chicago).
 But even if I was a little less safe traveling than staying at home?
 I’d totally do it anyway.
 Because seeing the world, opening my worldview up wider and wider, hiking the Swiss Alps, cycling across France…they’re all worth a little risk.